hazelcast/hazelcast-commandline-client/README.md

 * Linux/amd64
 * Windows/amd64
-* MacOS/amd64
+* macOS/amd64
-* MacOS/arm64
+* macOS/arm64

-### Linux / MacOS
+### Linux / macOS

-You can run the following command to install the latest stable CLC on a computer running Linux x64 or MacOS 10.15 (Catalina) x64/ARM 64 (M1/M2):
+You can run the following command to install the latest stable CLC on a computer running Linux x64 or macOS 10.15 (Catalina) x64/ARM 64 (M1/M2):
 ```
 curl -sL https://raw.githubusercontent.com/hazelcast/hazelcast-commandline-client/main/extras/unix/install.sh | bash
 ```

-On MacOS, binaries downloaded outside of AppStore requires user intervention to run.
+On macOS, binaries downloaded outside of AppStore require your intervention to run.
-The install script automatically handles that, but you can do that manually in case you downloaded a release package:
+The install script automatically handles this, but if you downloaded a release package you can do it manually:
 ```
 $ xattr -d com.apple.quarantine CLC_FOLDER/clc
 ```